-Only the COP and SDLS users can use this service on a Virtual Channel, because the OCF service can distinguish between their respective reports.
+When OCFs contain a Frame Security Report (FSR) or a CLCW/PLCW, the USLP_MC_OCF User at the sending end (i.e. where FARM and SDLS secured link Recipient is located) supplies the Operational Control Fields to be included in USLP Transfer Frames.
+This Recommended Standard does not specify how the OCF User receives CLCWs/PLCWs or FSRs and how they are multiplexed before supplying them to the USLP Service Provider.
+When OCFs contain a FSR or a CLCW/PLCW, the USLP_MC_OCF User at the receiving end (i.e. where SDLS secured link Initiator and FOP is located) receives from the Master Channel Demultiplexing Function the Operational Control Fields included in USLP Transfer Frames from the Master Channel Demultiplexing Function.
+This Recommended Standard does not specify how the OCF user demultiplexes the received OCFs neither interfaces and methods by which FSRs or CLCWs/PLCWs are delivered to the SDLS function at the Initiator end or the pertinent FOP respectively.

 The user is identified with the GVCID of the Virtual Channel.
 Service data units from different OCF users are multiplexed together for delivery within the OCF of the transmitted Virtual Channel.

-MC_OCF SERVICE PARAMETERS
+USLP_MC_OCF SERVICE PARAMETERS

 General

-The parameters used by the MC_OCF Service primitives shall conform to the specifications contained in subsections 3.6.2.2 through 3.6.2.4.
+The parameters used by the USLP_MC_OCF Service primitives shall conform to the specifications contained in subsections 3.6.2.2 through 3.6.2.4.

 OCF_SDU

-The parameter OCF_SDU shall be the service data unit transferred by the MC_OCF Service in the Operational Control Field of Transfer Frames of a Virtual Channel.
+The parameter OCF_SDU shall be the service data unit transferred by the USLP_MC_OCF Service in the Operational Control Field of Transfer Frames of a Virtual Channel.

-NOTE – Restrictions on the OCF_SDU transferred by the MC_OCF Service are stated in 3.2.5.
+NOTE – Restrictions on the OCF_SDU transferred by the USLP_MC_OCF Service are stated in 3.2.5.

 GVCID